 - Underwriting guidelines are documented for each underwriter across all classes of business including maximum line sizes, accumulation limits for single events and risk preferences.
 The risk profile of each class is monitored against these guidelines by exposure management analysts and modellers embedded within the underwriting team.
-Material variations to documented underwriting guidelines are reported to the Underwriting Committee at which time remediation actions will be considered. - At least annually the SIH Group will complete a review of its ceded reinsurance strategy, with reference to the objectives of the group business, its risk appetite and prevailing market conditions / trading opportunities.
+Material variations to documented underwriting guidelines are reported to the Underwriting Committee at which time remediation actions will be considered. - Chief Risk Officer referral guidelines outline criteria for referring underwriting risk decisions to the Group CRO to ensure that risks or transactions potentially outside of the Company's risk appetite are suitably reviewed and approved. - At least annually the Group will complete a review of its ceded reinsurance strategy, with reference to the objectives of the group business, its risk appetite and prevailing market conditions / trading opportunities.
 Any changes to the reinsurance strategy are reported to the Underwriting Committee prior to implementation.
 The Underwriting Committee reviews progress towards implementing the ceded reinsurance plan quarterly. - Annually the actuarial function provides an opinion to the Board on the adequacy of reinsurance arrangements anticipated in the plan with due consideration of: the consistency with the Company's risk appetite and business plan; the ability to support solvency under stressed scenarios; and the standing and repute of counterparties. - The Company utilises a variety of proprietary and commercially available tools to quantify and rank the hazard (i.e. exposure and vulnerability to specific loss drivers) accepted by the Company through underwriting individual contracts of (re)insurance.
 This information, where available, is used to inform the underwriting risk selection.
 Proprietary tools include a variety of natural catastrophe, weather, casualty, aviation, credit, economic and other specialty risk models as well as a suite of deterministic scenarios.